Puppy Vaccination Schedule: What Shots Does Your Puppy Need?

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Your new puppy is definitely cute, and you’re probably excited to watch as your little one grows.
+Your new puppy is definitely cute, and you’re probably excited to watch it grow.
 If you want to increase your new pup’s chances of avoiding preventable diseases and living a healthy life, it makes sense to stick to a puppy vaccine schedule.

-Here’s what you need to know about vaccinations for puppies and how these medicines can potentially save you money down the line while increasing the health of your pet.
+Here’s what you need to know about vaccinations for puppies and how these medicines can potentially save you money down the line while keeping your puppy healthy.

 Find Cheap Pet Insurance for Your Puppy